-For example, Quantib® ND, our AI radiology software for measuring brain atrophy, will provide neurologists with objective volume measurements instead of the visual scoring (neuro)radiologists currently deploy.
+For example, Quantib® ND Plus, our AI radiology software for measuring brain atrophy, will provide neurologists with objective volume measurements instead of the visual scoring (neuro)radiologists currently deploy.
 If your neurologists are not informed before implementation, this change can cause confusion.
 Involving the neurologists in the implementation process will prevent a wave of questions and they will most likely be enthusiastic about the improvements proposed by the radiology department.

 Ideally, all stakeholders are on board even before opening discussions with AI companies.
 The sooner everyone is on the same page, the less obstacles are expected during purchasing and implementation.

 Tip 2: Tell your patients you are using radiology AI software and why

 Involving all stakeholders in the AI implementation process goes for the patients as well.
 Once the AI solution is up and running, it will (it should!) definitely affect your patients.
 Why not share information about the improvements the radiology department implemented and how these will benefit them?
 Experience tells us that using AI to enhance your diagnostic process can lead to a significant increase in patient volumes, because they value the additional detailed information AI results can offer.

 How to inform your patients?
 Publish a press release about the new AI software and its benefits for patients and healthcare professionals.
 Sharing this on social media will bring positive attention to your facility.
 Organize an informational session for patients, relatives, and/or caretakers.
 Do not hesitate to collaborate with your AI vendor for this, because, in most cases, they will be happy to assist.

 Tip 3: Do not be scared to delegate the radiology AI implementation!